Office du Niger: Historical development

-Niger river
+Niger River

-The Niger, and its tributaries, the Sankarani, the Niandan, the Milo and the Tinkisso, rise in Guinea Highlands and the Fouta Djallon nearly 750 km to the southwest of Markala.
+The Niger River, and its tributaries, the Sankarani, the Niandan, the Milo and the Tinkisso, rise in Guinea Highlands and the Fouta Djallon nearly 750 km to the southwest of Markala.
 The climate of both Mali and Guinea is determined by the West African Monsoon with the maximum rainfall occurring in August, but while the annual rainfall in the Guinea Highlands approaches 2000 mm, that at Markala is only 600 mm.
 The short but relatively intense rainy season produces a surge of water flowing down the river system which in turn leads to the flooding of the Inner Niger Delta.
 Since the construction of the Sélingué hydroelectric dam on the Sankarani in 1982, some of the flood water has been retained and released later during the dry season.

 At the Markala dam, in an average year, the discharge of the Niger River reaches a peak of around 2800 m3 in the second half of September but drops to under 120 m3 in the dry season between February and April.
 The average discharge is around 800 m3, but there are large year-to-year variations in the intensity of the monsoon and thus in the water flowing in the river.
 In a dry year such as 1989, the average discharge was only 539 m3, while in a wet year such as 1995 the discharge was 1229 m3.